|MH Maps||Tech Spec||Download||License||Showcase||Reviews|

 Can the images be put on a sphere?

 There are two world maps suitable for wrapping: the largest map in the collection is a Gall projection world map map #605 at 17 Mb in grayscale or 50 Mb in RGB, a smaller version Gall map #604 runs at 4 Mb grayscale or 12 Mb RGB.
 These images are typically wrapped onto a sphere using a rendering or 3D modeling program (such as Stratavision 3D, 3D Studio or SGI based software).
 On MHM Version 2.0 and higher, a set of 38 animations have been provided as Macintosh QuickTime files or on the Windows version as .MOV files (.AVI files are also available).

 What equipment do I need?

-To fully use the full capabilities of the Mountain High Maps and GlobeShots images, you need to have a Macintosh or PC with Adobe Photoshop, a minimum of 16 Mb of memory, preferably 64 Mb or higher.
+To fully use the full capabilities of the Mountain High Maps and GlobeShots images, you need to have a Macintosh or PC with Adobe Photoshop, a minimum of 4 Gb of memory, preferably higher.
 The more real memory you possess, the quicker the images are manipulated.
-As rule of thumb, a color image requires twice the RGB file size plus another 5 Mb for best performance and to avoid memory paging.
+As rule of thumb, a color image requires twice the RGB file size plus much for best performance and to avoid memory paging.

-Mountain High Map Frontiers requires less memory since the files are either Illustrator EPS files or FreeHand internal format.
-Word processors running with 8 Mb of memory can import the EPS outline maps into a document.
+Mountain High Map Frontiers requires less memory since the files are either Illustrator EPS files internal format.
+Word processors running with 2 Gb of memory can import the EPS outline maps into a document.

 Any comments or problems with these downloads?
 Please